 But MCCs stole my heart before I even had a chance to say no.

-My parent’s friends gave me a “Welcome to Winston” care package and inside was Moravian sugar and Christmas cookies.
+My parent’s friends gave me a “Welcome to Winston” care package and above all, inside was Moravian sugar and Christmas cookies.
 I initially eyed the paper-thin, crispy cookies with disdain and set them aside, but I don’t need to tell you that school food is lack-luster at best.
 I won’t even tell you what I ate everyday for lunch for 4 years straight.
 It’s embarrassing.
-And, no, it wasn’t fried. #healthyeating #moreroomforcookies
+And, no, at any rate, it wasn’t fried. #healthyeating #moreroomforcookies

 It wasn’t long before I was opening that box of Moravian Christmas Cookies.

 These cookies come in sleeves like Thin Mints.
-And like Thin Mints, I consider it a personal challenge not to eat the entire sleeve in one sitting.
+And by and large, like Thin Mints, I consider it a personal challenge not to eat the entire sleeve in one sitting.

 Capital “A” addicting!